Anntey/cactus_identification/README.md

 Evaluation: area under the ROC curve

-Solution: 2D-CNN with dropout and batch normalization (Python, Keras)
+Solution: 2D-CNN with dropout and batch normalization

 Success: 0.9872 AUC